1234-Ariel-code/akemogne.github.io/projects.md

 <td markdown="1">
 [**University of Calgary**](https://www.ucalgary.ca/)

--Title: Analysis of multi-scale Data
+- Research Project: Analysis of multi-scale Data

 This project I worked on making understanding of multi-scale data on a real survival data application.